Save

 The Spark bags are lightweight and technical all-rounders for both men and women.
 There’s a version to suit every weight conscious explorer on warm weather adventures, right through to cold climate expeditions.
 They feature 850+ ULTRA-DRY Goose Down and ultra-light fabrics and trimmings.
 Vertical chest baffles combined with a contoured mummy shape offer optimal lightweight thermal efficiency too.

 Technical features – 850+ Loft ULTRA-DRY Goose Down.
-Vertical chest baffles.
+Vertical and horizontal chest baffles (latter depending on the model).
 Ultra-light 7D and 10D fabrics.
 Mummy shape for efficient insulation.
 Combination box and sewn through baffle construction.
-Cannot be joined with another bag.
+Cannot be joined with another bag, but compatible with separately available quilts.

 Ideal for – Ultra-light adventures in warm to mid-winter climates.